Split-phase electric power: Balanced power

 The U.S. National Electrical Code provides rules for technical power installations.
-The systems are not to be used for general-purpose lighting or other equipment, and may use special sockets to ensure only approved equipment is connected to the system.
+The systems are not to be used for general-purpose lighting or other equipment and may use special sockets to ensure that only approved equipment is connected to the system.
 Additionally, technical power systems pay special attention to the way the distribution system is grounded.

-A risk of using a balanced power system, in an installation that also uses "conventional" power in the same rooms, is that a user may inadvertently interconnect the power systems together via an intermediate system of audio or video equipment, elements of which might be connected to different power systems.
+A risk of using a balanced power system in an installation that also uses "conventional" power in the same rooms is that a user may inadvertently interconnect the power systems together via an intermediate system of audio or video equipment, elements of which might be connected to different power systems.
 The chance of this happening may be reduced by appropriate labelling of the balanced power outlets and by the use of a type of power outlet socket for the balanced system that is physically different from that of the "conventional" power system to further differentiate them.

 Applications

 Europe

 In Europe, three-phase 230/400 V is most commonly used.
-However, 230/460 V, three-wire, single-phase systems are used to run farms and small groups of houses when only two of the three-phase high-voltage conductors are used.
-A split-phase final step-down transformer is then used, with the centre-tap earthed and the two halves usually supplying different buildings with a single phase supply, although in the UK a large farm may be given a 230-0-230 (nominal) supply.
+However, 130/225 V, three-wire, two-phase electric power discontinued systems called B1 are used to run old installations in small groups of houses when only two of the three-phase high-voltage conductors are used.
+The phase shift in Europe is 120°, as is the case with three-phase current.
+That is why we calculate 130 V × √3 = 225 V. A three-phase final step-down transformer is then used.
+One house gets phases A and B, the next house gets phase B and C, the third house gets phase A and C. Some installations, such as farms (especially those never subsequently upgraded to three-phase) may be supplied with both phases to the same consumer.
+Whilst usually metered through two chosen phases of a typical three-phase meter, these two phases will only ever be used individually, not, as in the United States, to provide a higher voltage.
+Nonetheless they help with situations where a single supply cannot provide enough power for an installation.